brandonmandzik/hausbrand/content/blog/houseArrest.md

 author = "Bob"
 title = "House Arrest"
 date = "2020-10-23"
 description = "Lockdown vibes are not kicking ...
-I spend most of my time thinking about partying againg.
-The music I have and produce is everything I have currently" tags = [
+I spend most of my time thinking about partying again.
+The music I mix and produce is everything I have currently" tags = [
     "Progressiv House",
     "DJ",